Skn0tt/interval-on-edge-functions/README.md

 Edge Functions don't directly support them, so we'll use [SimpleMQ](https://gitlab.com/Skn0tt/simplemq) as a relay for now.

 > I've tried using WebSockets, but to no success: https://github.com/Skn0tt/interval-on-edge-functions/tree/attempt-websockets
+> Netlify seems to strip out the `Update` header, which prevents WebSocket connections from initialising.

 ## Try it out